Toilal/vite-plugin-md/README.md

 </script>
 ```

-## Use Vue Components inside Markdown
+## Use Vue Components inside source file

-You can even use Vue components inside your markdown, for example
+You can even use Vue components inside your source file, for example

 ```html
 <Counter :init='5'/>